TreeBASE/treebase/README.md

 ### Essential subprojects for TreeBASE v.2

-The following are subprojects that jointly comprise the TreeBASE v.2 MVC application of a data **Model** that persists on a PostgreSQL database via Hibernate, multiple **Views** (namely, a JSP/HTML GUI, an oai-pmh web service interface, a tree viewing and editing applet, and a news feed), linked together by a **Controller** API in Java 1.5 using the Spring framework.
+The following are subprojects that jointly comprise the TreeBASE v.2 MVC application.
+The application is organized as a data **Model** that persists on a PostgreSQL database via Hibernate, multiple **Views** (namely, a JSP/HTML GUI, an oai-pmh web service interface, a tree viewing and editing applet, and a news feed), linked together by a **Controller** API in Java 1.5, which uses the Spring framework.

 - [treebase-core](treebase-core) - Java 1.5 ORM API to access the underlying relational database based on PostgreSQL
 - [treebase-phylowidget](treebase-phylowidget) - Java 1.5 browser applet for tree viewing and editing